Changissnz/the_d_word/README.md

 turned cop, under the leadership of a so-called populist that inherited enough capital to pursue some things in life?
 During transitions from failing democracies to more autocratized forms, these characters would have lesser chance of posing issues for upstanding citizens.
 There may be laments about the declining state of democracy.
-And these laments may be justified by fate, especially when proposed resolutions center around eliminating causal factors, and this elimination process would surely push the nation towards more apparent expression of autocratic traits.
+And these laments may be justified by fate, especially when proposed resolutions center around eliminating causal factors.
+And this elimination process would surely push the nation towards more apparent expression of autocratic traits.
 Protectionist arrangements are a staple in orderly societies.
 There will always be some, regardless of their political ideology or lack of it, that will want to be the leader, the showman.